Putin to pardon jailed tycoon Khodorkovsky

 Russia's deputy minister of economic development, Andrei Klepach, voiced hope that Khodorkovsky's release would help improve Russia's image among investors.

-At his press conference, Putin also confirmed that an amnesty approved Wednesday by the Kremlin-controlled parliament will apply to the two members of Pussy Riot still in jail and to the Greenpeace crew facing hooliganism charges for their protest at a Russian oil rig in the Arctic.
+At his news conference, Putin also confirmed that an amnesty approved Wednesday by the Kremlin-controlled parliament will apply to the two members of Pussy Riot still in jail and to the Greenpeace crew facing hooliganism charges for their protest at a Russian oil rig in the Arctic.

-Putin still stood by his strong criticism of Pussy Riot's 2010 irreverent protest at Moscow's main cathedral, describing it as a publicity stunt that "crossed all barriers."
+Putin still stood by his strong criticism of Pussy Riot's irreverent 2010 protest at Moscow's main cathedral, describing it as a publicity stunt that "crossed all barriers."

 He also alleged that the Greenpeace activists, who spent two months in jail after their Arctic protest before being granted bail, were trying to hurt Russia's economic interests.

-Despite strains in Russia-U.S. ties, the Russian president offered surprising support to President Barack Obama, saying that surveillance by the U.S. National Security Agency is necessary to fight terrorism.
+Despite strains in Russia-U.S. ties, the Russian president offered support to President Barack Obama, saying that surveillance by the U.S. National Security Agency is necessary to fight terrorism.
 The U.S. government should "limit the appetite" of the agency, however, with a clear set of ground rules, he said.

 Putin, a 16-year KGB veteran and the former chief of Russia's main espionage agency, said while the NSA program "isn't a cause for joy, it's not a cause for sorrow either" because it's necessary to monitor large numbers of people to expose terrorist contacts.